-Services to Enable Assessment of Integrity
+Services to enable assessment of integrity

 The ELNO must make available to its Subscribers services which assist Subscribers to assess each Conveyancing Transaction’s integrity including, but not limited to, Land Title Reference Verification, Registry Information Supply, Lodgment Verification, Title Activity Check and a facility to enable the determination of the applicable Lodgment Fees for each electronic Registry Instrument or other electronic Document in a Conveyancing Transaction.

-Ability to Unsign Digitally Signed Documents
+Ability to unsign Digitally Signed Documents

-The ELNO must ensure that the ELN provides the functionality for an electronic Document Digitally Signed by a Subscriber to be unsigned by the Subscriber or its Signer up until the time the Electronic Workspace for the Conveyancing Transaction is locked in the ELN.
+The ELNO must ensure that the ELN provides the functionality for an electronic Registry Instrument or other electronic Document Digitally Signed by a Subscriber to be unsigned by the Subscriber or its Signer up until the time the Electronic Workspace for the Conveyancing Transaction is locked in the ELN.

-Document Templates
+Document templates

 The ELNO must ensure that the correct document template supplied and determined by the Registrar is used by Subscribers.

-Presentation Following Completion of Financial Settlement
+Presentation following completion of financial settlement

-The ELNO must ensure that no Registry Instrument or other electronic Document forming part of a Settlement Transaction is presented to the Registrar for Lodgment unless the financial settlement is irrevocable.
+The ELNO must ensure that no electronic Registry Instrument or other electronic Document forming part of a Settlement Transaction is presented to the Registrar for Lodgment unless the financial settlement is irrevocable.

-Presentation Following Duty Payment or Commitment
+Presentation following Duty payment or commitment

 The ELNO must ensure that no electronic Registry Instrument or other electronic Document is presented to the Registrar for Lodgment unless the electronic Registry Instrument or other electronic Document has been assessed for Duty and the Duty Authority is satisfied that, where applicable, the Duty has been paid or an irrevocable commitment to pay has been made to the Duty Authority.